ameowlia/Intro-to-Whiteboarding/questions/making-change.md

 1¢, 3¢
 2¢, 2¢

-Hints can be found at the original source:[Making Change](https://www.interviewcake.com/question/coin).
+Hints can be found at the original source: [Making Change](https://www.interviewcake.com/question/coin).

 ##########################
 Solutions Below This Line